Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 Unless specifically agreed upon by the parties, the proceeding shall be completed within a period of not longer than 180 (one hundred eighty) days from the date of composition of the full Tribunal.
 In special conditions where the dispute is of a highly complex nature, the Tribunal shall be empowered to extend the deadline upon notice to the parties.

 1. The Parties may be represented in the arbitration by an individual or individuals chosen by them.
 In the first submission, namely in the Petition for Arbitration from the Claimant and likewise in the Reply of the Respondent on the Petition, each party must state the name, address data, and information as well as the position of each individual representing the party in the arbitration and such designation must be supported by a special power of attorney special duly stamped with enough copies as stipulated in Article 4 paragraph (1) above] giving the right to the individual to represent the party in question.

 2. However, if a party is represented by a foreign advisor or a foreign legal advisor in an arbitration case relating to dispute that abides by the Indonesian law, the foreign advisor or the foreign legal advisor may attend only if he is accompanied by an Indonesian advisor or legal advisor.

-1. The arbitral procedure commences with the registration and filing the Petition for Arbitration by the party initiating recourse to arbitration (the “Claimant”).
+The arbitral procedure commences with the registration and filing the Request for Arbitration to the BANI Secretariat by the party initiating recourse to arbitration (the “Claimant”).

-Petition for Arbitration must be accompanied by payment of the registration fee and the administrative fee in accordance with the BANI regulation.
+Petition for Arbitration shall be accompanied by payment of the registration and the administrative fees in accordance with the BANI’s regulation.

-If a third party beyond the arbitration agreement participates and joins in the process of dispute resolution through arbitration as referred to by article 30 of Law No. 30 of 1999, then the third party shall be obliged to pay the administrative fee and other fees in connection with the participation.
+If a third party beyond the arbitration agreement participates and joins in the arbitration proceedings, then the third party shall be obliged to pay the administrative and other fees in connection with the participation.